archaeothommy/chronochrt/README.md

 install.packages("ChronochRt")
 ```

-or you can install the development version with the newest bugfixes and
+or install the development version with the newest bugfixes and features
-features from gitlab with:
+from gitlab with:

 ``` r
 #devtools::install_gitlab("roset/chronochrt")